GarrisonJ/Predict-Amazon-Review-Star-Rating/project/report.md

 data = data[data['Reviews'].isnull()==False]
 ```

 Next, some of the reviews have some formatting that we want to get rid of.
-We also remove all characters not in the English alphabet (including punctuation) and set everything to lowercase:
+We also want to remove all characters not in the English alphabet (including punctuation) and set everything to lowercase:

 ```python
 def clean_text(string):